Nisarg153/Netflix_Clone_Using_Kubernetes_DevSecOps_Project/README.md

             5. **Access your Application**
                - To Access the app make sure port 30007 is open in your security group and then open a new tab paste your NodeIP:30007, your app should be running.
-2. By installing prometheus and grafana in your ec2 instance.
+2. By installing prometheus and grafana in your ec2 instance. if you are following video the do the following steps.
       1. **Install Prometheus and Grafana:**

          Set up Prometheus and Grafana to monitor your application.